jctissier/304Project/README.md

-# :soccer: Football Stats Database :soccer:
+# AMS Shooting Sports at UBC
-## A CPSC304 project
+## Club website - membership tracking and scoring
-### by Issac Ahouma, Edward Cai, Gary Gao, Jean-Claude Tissier
+### by Edward Cai - forked off of CPSC304 project

 ### Requirements
 - Python 3.5 and later